 “Jim Crow Segregation Remembered,” The Public Historian: A Journal of Public History 36 (May 2014): 99-107.

 “Obama, Hip Hop, and African American History and ‘Historical Revivalism.’”
-In Remixing Change: Obama and Hip Hop, edited by Travis Lars Gosa and Erik Nielson (New York: Oxford University Press, forthcoming).
+In The Hip Hop and Obama Reader, edited by Travis Lars Gosa and Erik Nielson (New York: Oxford University Press, 2015), pp. 109-132.